raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-In the Paint Editor, create a menu.
+In the Paint editor, create a menu.
 In the examples given, a plain white rectangle has been used.
 The menu sprite should not include any buttons as the buttons will be completely separate sprites you will make later.

 --- /task ---